pe1mew/AmbaSat-sprite-sat-spaceflight-simulator/README.md

 # AmbaSat-sprite-sat-spaceflight-simulator
-A space flight simulator for teh AmbaSat sprite satellite.
+A space flight simulator for the AmbaSat sprite satellite.